• Skip to primary navigation

 • Lemon juice: We use lemon juice as our acidic ingredient to activate the baking soda.
 Without it, your squid won’t become that tender.
 The lemon juice also doesn’t affect the flavor of the squid, but helps remove the fish smell if there is any.

-• Mineral water: We use plain sparkling mineral water when tenderizing calamari.
+• Mineral water: We use plain sparkling mineral water (maden suyu) when tenderizing calamari.
 The carbon dioxide aids the baking soda and lemon juice.

-• Substitution: Use buttermilk as a substitute for the mixture of mineral water, baking soda and lemon juice.
+• Substitution: Use buttermilk or milk as a substitute for the mixture of mineral water, baking soda and lemon juice.
 It works as well to tenderize the squid.

-• Cornmeal: Cornmeal makes the best breading for calamari.
-There is no batter here.
-It is a breading without egg or flour.
-Cornmeal helps squid rings become super crispy once fried.
+• Cornmeal: Cornmeal makes the best coating for kalamar.
+It helps squid rings become super crispy once fried.
 If you cannot find any, substitute it with breadcrumbs, panko or semolina.
 Or use this flour mixture: 1 cup all-purpose flour or rice flour, ½ teaspoon baking powder, and ¼ cup cornstarch.

 How to Prepare Squid

-If you are making calamari rings using whole fresh squids, you first have to clean and slice them.
-Fishmongers often clean them for you, but if you want you can learn how to clean squid in a few easy steps.
+If you are making kalamar tava using whole fresh squids, you first have to clean and slice them.
+Fishmongers often clean them for you, but if you want, you can learn how to clean squid in a few easy steps.

 You have to remove the head and innards from the body.
 You are going to be using the tail tube to make calamari rings.
 Remove the cuttlebone and skin membrane from the tube.
 Then, you can give it another final rinse to ensure it's completely clean.